Iowa Tribe of Oklahoma

 The Iowa Tribe of Oklahoma is one of two federally recognized tribes for the Iowa people.
 The other is the Iowa Tribe of Kansas and Nebraska.
-Traditionally Iowas spoke the Chiwere language, part of the Siouan language family.
+Traditionally Iowas spoke the Chiwere language, part of the Siouan-Catawban language family.
 Their own name for their tribe is Báxoje, meaning, "grey snow," a term inspired by the tribe's traditional winter lodges covered with snow, stained grey from hearth fires.

 Since 1985, the tribe has held an annual powwow.
 It takes place in mid-June 4 mi south of Perkins, Oklahoma, on Highway 177.

 Government

 The Iowa Tribe of Oklahoma is headquartered in Perkins, Oklahoma, and their tribal jurisdictional area is in Lincoln, Logan, Oklahoma, and Payne counties, Oklahoma.
 Of the 800 enrolled tribal members, over 490 live within the state of Oklahoma.
 Edgar Kent is the current tribal chairperson.

 Programs and economic development

 The tribe issues its own vehicle tags and operates the Bah-kho-je Housing Authority.
 They own a truck stop, a gas station, a smoke shop, a bingo hall, an off-track wagering facility, and a casino.
 The estimated annual economic impact of the Iowa Tribe of Oklahoma was $10,343,000 in 2011.
 The tribe operates the Cimarron Casino in Perkins, the Iowa Tribe Smokeshop in Coyle, and the Ioway Casino Resort in Chandler.

 The Bah-Kho-Je Journal is a newspaper published by the tribe for enrolled members.
 The tribe also owns BKH Solutions, a SBA 8(A) certified company providing trucking, construction, environmental, archaeological, and energy services and consulting.
 They have their own tribal police department and Tah-Je Do-Weh Che Child Development and Head Start program.

 The tribe owns its own Bah-Kho-Je Gallery that represents Iowa artists, such as Jean Bales (Iowa), David Kaskaske (Iowa-Otoe-Missouri), and Daniel Murray (Iowa/Otoe), as well as artists from related tribes, such as Mars Biggoose (Ponca), Gina Gray (Osage Nation), and others.
 The gallery was based in Guthrie, Oklahoma, but is now located in the Iowa tribal complex in Perkins.